ZombieFreak115/Vic2-EXE-mod-launcher/README.md

 1C809E={\x90}
 ```
+As you can see, it also supports Python-style comments

 In the first line, we can see a description, which is shown in the launcher when selected.
 The syntax is desc="description here".